-In particular, I use synchrotron & conventional tomography to create 3D models of osteichthyans (the "bony" fishes); ranging from early stem members of Devonian age to living animals.
+In particular, I use synchrotron & conventional tomography to create 3D models of fishes and tetrapods; ranging from early stem members of Devonian age to living animals.

 B. Sc (Hons) in Zoology from the University of Melbourne, in conjunction with Museum Victoria (2007).
 Supervised by Prof. John Long and Dr. David Young.

 Ph.D (Palaeontology) from the Australian National University, Canberra, in conjunction with Museum Victoria (2012).
 Supervised by Prof. John Long, Prof. Tim Senden and Dr. Gavin Young.

 Flinders University Early Career Researcher impact Seed Funding

 Vice Chancellor’s Award for Early Career Researcher, Flinders University (2017)

 I have projects available in both comparative neurology of extant primitive fishes, or in palaeoneurology of Devonian fishes.